cherislive/blog/LeetCode/23.Merge_k_Sorted_Lists/README.md

 ### 23.Merge k Sorted Lists

-Merge k sorted linked lists and return it as one sorted list.
+Merge k `sorted linked lists` and return it as `one sorted list`.
 Analyze and describe its complexity.

 Example: